vykt/dspeak/README.md

 k: 0x6b, 0110 1011 aTE fElLA!
 ```

-Your carrier string must be eight times the length of the encoded string in terms of alphabetic characters only.
+Your carrier string must be at least eight times the length of the encoded string in terms of alphabetic characters only.
 Refer to the above example.